 Try Simple Sandwiches or Wraps

 Quick to make, easy to eat, and endless options available?
 Sounds great!
 Avoid serving the “same old, same old” with these new, creative plant-based sandwich and wrap filling ideas: Protein and Calcium-Rich “Eggless Egg”, Filling Chickpea “Tuna”, The Fatty Filler with Avocado, Sun-dried Tomato, and Hummus.

 These are great because they can be served for dinner the night before and sent off to school the next day.
 Essentially any vegetable, fruit, nut, sprout, and vegan sauce mix on rice will work, but here are a few of our favorite options to get you started: Subtly Spicy: Chilli-Sauce, Vitamin-Rich and “Cheesy”, Fresh Find with Dill

 3. Decompressing with Dinner

 The options with pasta are literally endless.
-Whether you want a decadent vegan Mac N Cheese, Alfredo or something a little saucier, you can find something to please the whole house by dinner tonight.
+Whether you want a decadent vegan Mac N Cheese, Alfredo, or something a little saucier, you can find something to please the whole house by dinner tonight.
 Don’t know where to start?
-Here are the most child-friendly pastas ever:
+Here are the most child-friendly pasta dishes ever: